Poop Stoops FAQ

-It takes only a small amount of research on the internet (or about one minute of listening to someone bragging about their own squat stool) to find out how much better off you are squatting when you poop instead of sitting.
+It takes only a small amount of research (or about one minute of listening to someone bragging about their squat stool) to find out how much better off you are squatting when you poop instead of sitting.
 People squat to poop faster and easier, to more fully empty their bowels, and to help reduce constipation and hemorrhoids.

 What height should my Poop Stoop be?
 Is it better to fully squat or to partially squat?

 Inside your body, your puborectalis muscle forms a sling around the lower portion of your rectum, helping to hold the poop inside your body.
 When you squat, the pressure this muscle exerts is reduced, allowing your poop to be expelled more easily.
 The further you squat, the easier the poop can flow.

 However, not everyone is comfortable fully squatting.
 If you are comfortable fully squatting (preferable flat-footed, with your butt barely off the ground) then a full height Poop Stoop is perfect for you.
 If not, then you should choose a shorter model that is as high as you are comfortable using while sitting.

 Can’t I just stand on the toilet to squat?